-Roy Keane had this to say: “Don’t get me started.
+Roy Keane said this about the snood wearing in the EPL: “Don’t get me started.
 I don’t know how they do it.
 It’s very strange.
 Gloves, scarves, I think somebody came on a few weeks ago for [Manchester] City who had a hat on.
 I don’t know how they do it and focus on the game, it’s weird.
 That’s the way the game’s gone.”

 Rio Ferdinand, the United defender, backed up that claim by posting on his Twitter account: “I’m telling u peeps, U won’t see a Man Utd player wearing a SNOOD.”

 There are those that defend the snood, one being Arsenal manager Arsene Wenger, who said they serve a medical purpose when players have neck problems in the cold weather.